cv/crab/README.md

 - Add a config command + .crab/config file to hold settings like project, etc
 - Add a `push` subcommand which parses a Cucumber feature and adds or updates it in Rally
-- Add a way to create, edit and delete test cases / scenarios from the command line
 - `pull` is not very smart and could detect feature files being moved from one dir to another
 - Recursively look for a `.crab` directory like Git does with `.git`
 - Encrypt password in generated `~/.crab/credentials`